Menu

 READ MORE: Girraween National Park Camping Guide

-Before COVID-19, camping at Bald Rock was on a first-come first-serve basis but now you need to pre-book your site.
+Before the pandemic, camping at Bald Rock was on a first-come first-serve basis but now you need to pre-book your site.

 We camped at Bald Rock just before New Year’s Eve and the campground wasn’t even full over our three nights.
 This also meant that it was fairly quiet, except for one afternoon where a guy was annoyingly buzzing a drone above the trees in the campground.